jessamynsmith/django-getting-started/README.md

 1. You can go to your GitHub project in the browser and you should see your changes.

-1. Summary of essential commit process:
+### Summary of essential commit process:

 		$ python manage.py runserver  # And check in browser [http://127.0.0.1:8000](http://127.0.0.1:8000)
 		$ python manage.py test
 		$ git status -u  # Check what files have been modified
 		$ git diff  # Look over your changes (always a good idea to ensure it is as expected)
 		$ git add -A  # Add all modified files to staging
+		$ git status  # Verify that modified files list all files that should be committed, and ONLY files that should be committed
 		$ git commit -m "Added first view"  # Commit staged files
 		$ git push origin master  # Push commit to github